5/7/2025

 Chief Executive Officer

-Thanks.
-Hey, Rajat.
-We've been very fair in our pricing, as you know, with our dealer partners.
-We've always historically have balanced both our price increases and the interest of our customers.
-We do make these price increases that are very small, very incremental.
-To your point, it sounds like you've done some homework on this.
-We've got very little pushback.
-Our goal and objective that relates to pricing is we really lean in and we've got a great business model, great value at a proposition, really at the right price for our dealer partners.
-I would say for your first question, really no pushback on our value proposition to our pricing.
-As it relates to the other macro things going on, I don't think any of that, I've heard, I don't think I've heard any comments from any of my teammates about any of the macro elements, whether it be tariffs, whether it be any of that stuff, resulting us having any pressure on pricing.
-I think at the end of the day, we deliver a great service to our dealer partners and our pricing as well.
+Yeah, hey, Rajat.
+We've been very fair on our pricing, as you know, with our dealer partners, and we've always historically have balanced both our price increases and the interests of our customers.
+So, you know, we do make these price increases.
+They're very small, very incremental, And so to your point, it sounds like you've done some homework on this.
+We got very little pushback.
+So, yeah, our goals and objectives that relates to pricing is we really lean in and we've got, obviously, a great business model, great value added proposition, really at the right price for our dealer partners.
+So I would say for your first question, really no pushback on our value proposition to our pricing.
+And then as it relates to the other macro things going on, I don't think any of that, I've heard, I don't think I've heard any comments from any of my teammates about any of the macro elements, whether it be tariffs, whether it be any of that stuff, resulting us having any pressure on pricing.
+So I think at the end of the day, we deliver a great service to our dealer partners and our pricing aspire.
 Understood.

 speaker